ILovePondicherry

 Auroville: A Visitor’s Guide to the Universal Town

-Auroville: A Visitor’s Guide to the Universal Town Just a few kilometers away from Pondicherry lies Auroville, a place unlike any other in India—or the world.
-Known as the “City of Unity,” Auroville is a peaceful, experimental community where people from across the globe live together in harmony, guided by a shared dream of human
+Auroville: A Visitor’s Guide to the Universal Town Just a short drive from the city limits, Auroville Pondicherry is a destination unlike any other in India—or the world.
+Known widely as the “City of Dawn” or the “City of Unity,” it is a peaceful, experimental international community.
+Here, people from across the globe live together

 Auroville: A Visitor’s Guide to the Universal Town Read More »